 It can be tricky when you are considering what to give someone, especially if there is a strong reason such as their passion for a minimalist lifestyle or they have everything so buying them something additional feels like overkill.

-If they are requesting no gifts, while for many people, this is an automatic response despite enjoying the gift-receiving process.
+If they are requesting no gifts, while for some people, this is an automatic response despite enjoying the gift-receiving process.

 Sometimes even gift certificates feel like too much.